 I love how Skittles look divided up by color.
-If you follow me on Instagram you know I have an issue with there not being the same amount of colors in every bag.
-I really want to make a machine that divides up perfect color amounts.
+I have an issue with there not being the same amount of colors in every bag.
+You would think they would have a machine that divides up perfect color amounts.
 I find it important when you’re working on a craft project where the same amount is needed.
 Do you think they will be on top of that request soon?
 Probably not!

 Place the Rolos on the bottom of the jar making 2 layers around the whole jar and in the center.

 Then start layering the Skittles by color.
 How do you remember the order of the colors of the rainbow?
 I was taught the name Roy G. Biv to remember the order.
 I still use that to this day.

 There was a little more space left at the top of the jar so I added marshmallows to represent clouds, plus my kids love marshmallows.
 Usually when I’m trying to find some for hot chocolate the jar is almost always empty.
 I think I need to start hiding the marshmallows!

 I made St. Patrick’s Day tags to go on the jars.
 Just click on the link to print them off.
 You can use one of them or all of them since they all come on one sheet.

 Cut one out and adhere it to the jar lid using double sided tape.

 Or punch a small hole in the tag and attach it to the jar with twine.
 You can cut right on the circle or leave a little trim around the tag, since there is a green background.

 I need to make one more and then I’ll hide them until the big day.